Large crowds attend service for grandparents and boy killed in Cashel crash

 People were also asked to say a prayer for the four young people who died in the Clonmel crash at a vigil held for the family affected by the crash in Cashel on Tuesday night.

-The funeral of Nicole Murphy was held earlier on Thursday, while a funeral service for siblings Grace and Luke McSweeney are to be held on Friday, and a funeral will be held for Zoey Coffey on Saturday.
+The funeral of Nicole Murphy was held on Thursday morning, while a funeral service for siblings Grace and Luke McSweeney are to be held on Friday, and a funeral will be held for Zoey Coffey on Saturday.

 “We pray too for Nicole Murphy, Zoey Coffey, Grace McSweeney and Luke McSweeney, all who died so tragically in Clonmel on Friday.
 May they rest in peace,” Ms Andrews said.